-Structured under the office of the Dean of the Boyce College, The Center for Student Ministry (CYM) serves as the comprehensive training and networking arm of the college for those called into youth ministry as a lifetime career.
-The goal is to recruit, train, place and network local church youth leaders globally.
+Structured under the office of the Dean of Boyce College, the National Center for Youth Ministry (CYM) serves as the comprehensive training and networking arm of the college for those called into youth ministry as a lifetime career.
+Youth ministry professors, coordinated curriculum, and field education function under the authority of the Executive Director to produce one of the most comprehensive programs in the country.
+The goal is to recruit, train, place, and network local church youth leaders globally.